 The peacock illustrates grace, compassion, awakening, and nobility.
 The peacock spirit animal is the epitome of beauty.
 This graceful power animal offers lessons about self-love, honor, integrity and the importance of facing life’s challenges as well as the unknown with courage and confidence.
 When the peacock struts gracefully into your life you may be entering a time of rebirth.

 A peacock is a male peafowl and is thought to be a symbol of the sun.
 It is perceived that its round tail symbolizes heaven and the markings that seem like eyes on the tail are the stars.
-In Buddhism, the ‘eyes’ on the peacock’s tail is a sign of watchfulness.
+In Buddhism, the eyes on the peacock’s tail are a sign of watchfulness.

 The magpie is a symbol of intelligence, friendship, and loyalty.
 The magpie’s speech is symbolic of communication and creative expression.
 When we hear the magpie speak it is a message to us that we might need to listen to what is being spoken to us – listen with more attention.

 The flamingo personifies romance, generosity, and emotional healing.
-Before they are symbols of balance, the flamingo is a also a symbol of community.
+Before they are symbols of balance, the flamingo is also a symbol of community.
 It symbolizes the importance of expressing emotions freely.
-Flamingos also symbolize balance, being open towards others and having an open heart.
+The Flamingo meaning also symbolizes balance, being open towards others, and having an open heart.

-The bluebird embodies happiness and modesty.
+The bluebird meaning embodies happiness and modesty.
 It is also said that the bluebird is one of the many forms that angels and other spirit guides may take when they descend to the earth.
 They are always good omens.
 When a bluebird appears, expect satisfaction and bliss to come your way as prosperity is due for a visit.
 It is an appeal to enjoy life and its wonders and to change the way you look at things, allowing you to appreciate every moment as well as our freedom that we often overlook.